ldwic03/Beginner/README.txt

 # Beginner
 Test repository
-Just made for learning to how to use github.
+Created for learning to how to use github.